harry2855/LiteDB/README.md

 - **Go** - Database engine and command handling.
 - **Node.js** - Backend framework for rate limiter and chat application.
 - **Express** - Web server framework used in the rate limiter and chat app.
-- **Redis** - CLI for testing and interacting with the rate limiter.
+- **Redis-CLI** - CLI for testing and interacting with the rate limiter.

 ---